ElinaFF/PICO/index.md

 # 1. Installation

 The first step, to use MeDIC, is to install Python and install git.
+You also need to make sure that Microsoft Visual C++ is correctly installed if you're using Windows.
 Note that we only support Windows and Linux for now and only Python 3.8, 3.9 and 3.10
 <details>
   <summary>Python installation &cudarrr;</summary>